influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/flight-sql/python.md

 ---
 title: Use Python and the Flight SQL library to query data
-seotitle: Use Python and the flightsql-dbapi Flight SQL library to query data in InfluxDB Cloud (IOx)
 description: >
   Use Python and the `flightsql-dbapi` Flight SQL library to query data stored in a bucket powered by InfluxDB IOx.